simon-v/bchinfo.org/en/full-node.md

 <div class="box" markdown="1">
 *To continue, choose one of the following options*

-1. To install the Bitcoin Core Graphical User Interface (GUI), type the following line and proceed to the [Bitcoin Core GUI](#ubuntu-gui) section below:
+1. To install the Bitcoin Cash Node Graphical User Interface (GUI), type the following line and proceed to the [Bitcoin Cash Node GUI](#ubuntu-gui) section below:

         sudo apt-get install bitcoin-qt

-2. To install the Bitcoin Core daemon (bitcoind), which is useful for programmers and advanced users, type the following line and proceed to the [Bitcoin Core Daemon](#ubuntu-daemon) section below:
+2. To install the Bitcoin Cash Node daemon (bitcoind), which is useful for programmers and advanced users, type the following line and proceed to the [Bitcoin Cash Node Daemon](#ubuntu-daemon) section below:

         sudo apt-get install bitcoind